House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 A bidet uses water to clean sensitive areas and then disposes of the waste via the home’s waste system.
 Surprisingly, considering a bidet is a water-based solution, it uses considerably less water than toilet paper.

-A person would be able to enjoy nearly 300 uses of a bidet for the equivalent 37 gallons of water that it takes to make a single roll of toilet paper.
+A person would be able to enjoy nearly 300 uses of a bidet for the equivalent of 37 gallons of water that it takes to make a single roll of toilet paper.
 A consumer uses an average of 8 pieces of toilet paper per bathroom visit, and an average toilet roll consists of 150 sheets per roll, so 37 gallons of water is only enough for 19 bathroom visits.

 Therefore, a bidet uses approximately 1/15th of the amount of water as toilet paper.
 It also saves the consumer money.
 A bidet costs approximately $100 to install, while the average consumer spends $150 a year on toilet paper.